The RFDS in QLD

 Mental Health and Wellbeing

-The RFDS (Queensland Section) Mental Health and Wellbeing Service comprises several specialised teams, spanning across the state providing psychological therapies for people living in difficult to access parts of rural and remote Queensland.
+The Mental Health and Wellbeing Service contains several specialised teams which provide psychological therapies and tailored programs for rural and remote Queenslanders.

 The RFDS (Queensland Section) Mental Health and Wellbeing Service: